 - Learn how to use application software like ERP

-Opening doors to a plethora of possibilities, the career in Financial Analysis is all you need to give your skills a flight.
-If you are looking for options to pursue your education abroad, Leverage Edu can give your journey a direction.
+Opening doors to a plethora of possibilities, a career in Financial Analysis is all you need to give your skills a flight.
+If you are looking for options to pursue your education abroad, Leverage Edu can give your journey direction.
 Providing you with the best career guidance, our experts have a network of mentors to connect you with who can help you with admissions.
 To get a complete overview book your 30-minute free counselling session with the industry’s leading career counsellors now!